pjeby/prop-schema/README.md

 ### Misc.
 Utility functions

 For your convenience, `prop-schema` exposes a few of its internally-used utility functions.  `isPlainObject()` and `assign()` are used by the `props.object` type to detect plain objects and clone them.
 They are exposed so that you can build similar types, such as a recursively-cloning object type.  `compose()` may occasionally be useful for advanced metaprogramming, and is included for API completeness.
+Finally, `defineProperties()` exposes the core functionality of the `props()` function in a reusable way.

 * `props.isPlainObject(ob)` -- returns true if `ob` is a plain `Object` (i.e., has a prototype of exactly `Object.prototype`)